jfpoilpret/fast-arduino-lib/README.md

 - Hardware UART support (for MCU that support it, ie not for ATtiny)
 - Software UART support (for all MCU)
 - "C++ like" Input/Output streams (used by UART implementations)
-- SPI master support (with WinBond flash memory as a first device example) on ATmega
+- SPI master support (with WinBond flash memory as a first device example)

 As of now, the following platforms are supported (and tested):